|Select Economic and Financial Indicators||2014||2015||2016||2017e||2018f|

 |Exchange Rate (average)||3.1||3.8||3.9||4.4||4.6|

-Inflation: Inflation is forecast to decelerate significantly in 2017-18, after overshooting by large margins in previous years.
-A disinflationary trend seen since June 2016 has enabled the Bank of Ghana to implement a monetary policy easing cycle, beginning in November 2016 (cutting the MPR to 21.0% in July 2017, from 26% in October 2016).
-We expect inflation to continue to trend downwards, although higher international prices will pose upside risks (via higher petrol pump prices).
-As a result, we expect inflation to remain close to the upper limit of the central bank’s medium-term target of 8% (+/- 200bp) in 2018.
-Further, any weakening of the government’s effort to tighten spending controls, and/or a sharp depreciation of the GHS, will see inflationary pressures accelerate again, renewing the policy tightening cycle.
+Inflation: Inflation is forecast to further decelerate in 2018, after slowing to 12.4% last year, from 17.5% in 2016.
+A disinflationary trend since June 2016 has enabled the Bank of Ghana to implement a monetary policy easing cycle, beginning in November 2016 (cutting the MPR to 20% by end-2017, from 26% in October 2016).
+We expect the disinflationary process to continue, particularly given a planned electricity tariff reduction of 13% for 2018, and anticipate that the inflation rate will reach the medium-term target of 8% (+/- 200bp) this year.
+However, if there is any weakening of the government’s resolve to tighten spending controls, or significant weakening of the GHS, inflationary pressures will rise again.

-- Below trend growth in China, an important investment and trade partner for Ghana, will reduce exports and investment inflows.
+- Weakening growth in China, an important investment and trade partner for Ghana, will restrain exports and investment inflows.

-- Weak progress with reforms will undermine stabilisation efforts, derailing the disinflationary process, and raising concerns over the exchange rate.
+- Weak progress with reforms would undermine stabilisation efforts, derailing the disinflationary process, and raising concerns over the exchange rate.

 - If there is only limited progress made with implementing reforms, the MPR would need to rise in order to counter inflation-inducing higher government spending.

 - Domestic-driven exchange rate risk (linked to M2 supply growth) is compounded by the effect of US monetary policy normalisation that could lead to increased capital flowing out of Ghana seeking less risky investments.